anakic/querystorm-docs/docs/Automation/Automation_with_SQL.md

 ### VBA events

-Arbitrarily named events can also be sent from VBA and used to trigger execution of commands.
+Arbitrarily named events can also be sent from VBA and used to trigger the execution of commands.
 To send an event from VBA, use the QueryStorm.Runtime.API class:

 ```vb
 CreateObject("QueryStorm.Runtime.API").SendEvent("myEvent")